-- 2 hours long, but should take less time.
-Here in the classroom. - You can bring in a single, 2-sided cheat sheet with terms, definitions, etc. - Mix of short answer questions (true/false, matching, etc.) and questions similar to the homework but easier. - Covers everything through today.
-Don't need to know gradient descent proof of convergence.
+- 1.5 hours long, but should take 1 hour.
+Here in the classroom. - · Will have a short lecture after exam/break. - You can bring in a single, 2-sided cheat sheet with terms, definitions, etc. - Mix of short answer questions (true/false, matching, etc.) and questions similar to the homework but easier. - Covers everything through last class.
+Don't need to know gradient descent or optimization.